HSTS Preload and Google Registry

 What is HSTS?

-In order to understand HSTS, you first need to understand a little about HTTPS.
+In order to understand HSTS (HTTP Strict Transport Security), you first need to understand a little about HTTPS.
 HTTPS (or SSL) encrypts your site's connection with visitors.
-In Chrome, it shows a little padlock icon in the corner of your URL bar.
+Having an SSL certificate creates that little padlock icon in the corner of your URL bar, confirming a secure connection to the site you're visiting:

 HSTS takes that security a step further.
 The HSTS Preload List is a security feature that forces browsers visiting the website of an enrolled domain to encrypt the connection.
 Anyone can submit their domain to the list.
-Sites that don't have a valid HTTPS certificate will not load, thwarting most man-in-the-middle attacks.
+Sites that don't have a valid HTTPS certificate will not load, thwarting potential man-in-the-middle attacks.

 It's also possible to add an entire top-level domain to the HSTS Preload list.
 Google Registry debuted several top-level domains, including .app, .day, .dev, .page, and .new, which were added to the HSTS Preload List before their launch.
-So, if you register a .app domain, that domain is automatically on the list and cannot be removed.
+That means if you register a .app domain, that domain is automatically on the list and cannot be removed.

 What does this mean for my Google Registry domain?

 Because many Google Registry top-level domains were added to the HSTS Preload List, a .dev domain, for example, will need to have an SSL certificate for the website to be viewable.
-Otherwise, the browser won't load the page and gives an “insecure HTTP is disabled for this domain” message.
+Otherwise, the browser won't load the page and gives an “HTTP is disabled for this domain” message.

 What if I don't have a Google Registry domain but would like the added security of HSTS?

 You can add any domain you own to the HSTS Preload list!
-You will just need to submit your domain to the list and meet the other requirements (such as using an SSL certificate).
+You will just need to submit your domain to the list and meet the other requirements (such as using a valid SSL certificate).
 For more information on those requirements, and to add your domain to the list, you can visit the site here.